Coreyimurphy91/iGottaGo/README.md

 - Site has basic functionality related to its goal
 - Deployment (Heroku)

-The idea behind this project was to make a `restaurant restroom rater`  for any public user, although a (free) account is required to use the browse the database, use the search API, and write reviews.
+The idea behind this project was to make a `restaurant restroom rater`  for any public user, although a (free) account is required to browse the database, use the search API, and write reviews.
 The user-group in mind foodies that may find public restrooms uncomfortable, or people that find upscaled restrooms to be a curiousity.
-Using `iGottaGo`, users can share their opinions on restrooms in their area, helping eachother find more comfortable areas of relief where they are out to eat.
+Using `iGottaGo`, users can share their opinions about restrooms in their area, helping eachother find more comfortable areas of relief when they are out to eat.
 The API can search many other types of public businessess, but iGottaGo is restraurant oriented for now.

 ## Ideation
 Here is a simple `wireframe` of my idea of what the site could look like before the coding began: